 Maryland Governor Parris N. Glendening responded by instituting a blue-ribbon commission to come up with recommendations for state spending and legislation to deal with the problem.
 Will Baker represented CBF and the Bay vigorously as a member of the Governor's commission.
 In both Maryland and Virginia, the case galvanized intensive efforts to strengthen nutrient reduction programs.

 Through more than five decades of intense activity, CBF has continued to operate on the original, deceptively simple ideas of Arthur Sherwood and the other founders.
 First, the Chesapeake needs a private-sector voice mobilizing the citizens of the region to prod and assist government in dealing with the impacts of the 17 million people in its watershed.
 Second, the best place to teach people about the Chesapeake is on it and in it.
 CBF's Education Program has now served more than 1.5 million people through 17 study centers, and it grows stronger every day.
-We have 300,000 members and e-subscribers and approximately 200 staff members.
+We have 200,000 members and supporters and approximately 230 staff members.
 The history of the Chesapeake Bay Foundation is testimony that we, the people of the Bay region, have caused its problems, but we also provide the solutions.
 The members, Board of Trustees, and staff of CBF look ahead with eagerness and renewed commitment to restoring the health of this magnificent natural resource that so enriches our region and our lives.